Sovereignty · · 2 min read

 Different lives.

-But the field was the same.
+But the space was the same.

-Already stretched taut between us.
+Already stretched between us.

-Already humming with something we hadn’t named.
+Already humming with something unnamed.

-The first time he took me out —
+The first time he took me out,

 it wasn’t love at first sight.